 “Sharing is Caring”

-From January to December 2021, Piano Expressions with Corey will send over 300 videos of student performances to all 130 personal care homes across the province to help bring joy to the residents during the Covid-19 pandemic.
-Nearly 10,000 elders enjoy our 30-minute virtual recitals each month!
+From January to December 2021, Creative Expressions Music Academy sent over 300 videos of student performances to all 130 personal care homes across the province to help bring joy to the residents during the Covid-19 pandemic.
+Nearly 10,000 elders enjoyed our 30-minute virtual recitals each month!

 "Safe at Home Manitoba Grants"

 In April 2021, "Sharing is Caring" was selected to receive a "Safe at Home Manitoba Grant".

 Music appears to be a unique and powerful stimulus for reaffirming personal identity and social connectedness in individuals with dementia.
 Music can elicit emotions and memories and help provide a link to a person's past and promote interconnection with caregivers and others with dementia.
 (Read source here.)

 Benefits of Intergenerational Programs

 After interacting with children, people living with dementia have a higher level of positive engagement, and a higher frequency of smiling and conversation.
 Intergenerational interaction serves as a meaningful activity and improves the quality of life by reducing behavioural challenges and improving social development.
 (Read source here.)